-In 2006, the City of Lethbridge embarked on a new initiative to create a Community Asset Management Program (CAMP) that would help manage City assets.
+In 2006, the City of Lethbridge embarked on a new initiative to create an Asset Management Program that would help manage City assets.
 An asset is defined in the International Infrastructure Management Manual as "a physical component of a facility or structure which has value, enables services to be provided and has an economic life of greater than 12 months."

-Today CAMP involves the entire organization and includes a core team and support from various departments.
-The CAMP team provides internal consulting services to deliver support, education, expertise and resources to help implement a best‐in‐class asset management program.
+Today Asset Management involves the entire organization and includes a core team and support from various departments.
+The Asset Management team provides internal consulting services to deliver support, education, expertise and resources to help implement a best‐in‐class asset management program.

-The corporate Asset Management team is a division within Infrastructure Services.
+The Asset Management team is a division within Infrastructure Services.

 We strive to provide business units with best practice tools and procedures to establish a solid asset management program through three primary areas:

-1. Asset management systems: CAMP is the system administrator of Cityworks, the system used to track service request and work order information for our Public Operations departments.
-In addition to Cityworks, CAMP is responsible for the following systems:
+1. Asset management systems: Asset Management is the system administrator of Cityworks, the system used to track service request and work order information for our Public Operations departments.
+In addition to Cityworks, Asset Management is responsible for the following systems: